 The answer is NO, absolutely NO. In winter conditions all-season tires will perform better, way better, than summer tires, because of the compound that will remain flexible even in low temperatures.
 Summer tires in winter will become rigid, thus their performance will be reduced to the minimum.

 Summer tires vs All Season in the rain

 Summer tires are designed for excellent traction and grip in hot weather and heavy rains.
-They are made from a compound which contains sticky additives that improve road grip in both dry and wet conditions.
-These additives also provides the necessary compound stiffness that will keep the tire’s shape on hot roads.
+They are made from a compound that contains sticky additives that improve road grip in both dry and wet conditions.
+These additives also provide the necessary compound stiffness that will keep the tire’s shape on hot roads.
 This way the rolling resistance is kept to a minimum.

 Summer tires vs All Season Pros and Cons

 - Less grooving

 - Decent performance in dry, wet and low temperature conditions

 - They can be use on both winter and summer roads

 Summer tires vs All Season Conclusions

 It’s hard to choose the right tire for your car.
 Thus, before you choose a set of summer tires or all-season tires please consider the climate around you, your car’s performances and how you drive it.